 As a nation, we are in strange times.
-Our media is dominated by a reality-TV-show-esque presidential election, and prior to that the ongoing narrative of racial tensions caused by the deaths of unarmed black men by the hands of police led the airwaves.
+Our media is dominated by a reality-TV-show-esque presidential election and, prior to that, the airwaves were led by the ongoing narrative of racial tensions caused by the deaths of unarmed black men by the hands of police.
 Between the political and race issues it seems we, as a people, are more polarized than ever.
 I can barely tolerate some of the close-minded, one-sided “debates” that go down on social media over these issues—it’s quite sad.

-The key to healthy debate is to be informed, and that’s just what 13th is looking to do.
+The key to healthy debate is to be informed—and that’s just what 13th is looking to do.
 The documentary holds answers for those who can’t seem to understand why “Black Lives Matter” is being stressed rather than “All Lives Matter”, or why “black-on-black crime” isn’t an excuse for the police to kill unarmed black men.
-Lets face it: the systematic racism that has been ingrained since the days of slavery in the US is very explicit right now.
+Lets face it: the systemic racism that has been ingrained in the US since the days of slavery is very explicit right now.
 It’s time to really wake up.

 Our history teaches us that the Thirteenth Amendment to the Constitution abolished slavery in 1865.
 What isn’t usually brought to light—and what is the premise of 13th—however, is that within the Thirteenth Amendment there is a clause that reads, “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States”, which has been exploited as a “loophole” since it’s ratification to bring about another caste system via incarceration.